immunant/c2rust/README.md

     nix-shell
     ```

-- **OS X:** XCode command-line tools and recent LLVM (we recommend the Homebrew version) are required.
+- **macOS:** Xcode command-line tools and recent LLVM (we recommend the Homebrew version) are required.

     ```sh
     xcode-select --install